uncw-library/vivo-docker2/README.md

 ## VIVO site admin

 1. On first startup, log in with the user named in ./vivo/inject/vivo_home/config/runtime.properties
-1. Any vivo users/instance data is preserved in docker bind mounted volumes to the ./tdb* folders in this repo.
+1. Any vivo users/instance data is preserved in docker volumes: vivo-docker2_tdbModels and vivo-docker2_tdbContentModels.
-1. Solr data is preserved in docker volume: vivo-docker2_solr_data.
+1. Solr data is preserved in docker volume: vivo-docker2_solr-data.
-1. Subsequent `docker compose down` and `docker compose up` will preserve the tdb folders and solr data.
+1. Subsequent `docker compose down` and `docker compose up` will preserve the tdb data and solr data.
-1. If you wish to start clean, `docker volume rm vivo-docker2_solr_data` will delete the volume holding solr data.
-And `rm ./tdbContentModels/*.*` and `rm ./tdbModels/*.*` will clear that data.
+1. If you wish to start clean, `docker volume rm vivo-docker2_solr-data` will delete the volume holding solr data.
+And `docker volume rm tdbContentModels tdbModels` will clear that data.
 Start from step 1 after  the next `docker compose up`

 ## Solr access for dev